devashrlucas/warmup-calculator/README.md

-# plate-calculator
+# warmup-calculator
-Calculator for weight plates used for weightlifting (lb)
+Calculator for sets, reps, and weight plate quantities for warmup sets used in weightlifting (lb)